 Symptoms Of Uterine Adenomyosis

 Adenomyosis varies greatly from woman to woman, especially with regard to the severity of the pathology and the severity of the symptoms.
 Most of the time, adenomyosis does not cause any signs or symptoms.
 However, this pathology can cause:

-- Turnkey heavy or prolonged menstrual bleeding (menorrhagia)
+- Personalized heavy or prolonged menstrual bleeding (menorrhagia)

 - Painful intercourse (dyspareunia)